iamdtang/skaterdav85.github.io/teaching/2018/assignments/gmail-part-1.md

 ## Submission

-Create a repo on Github called __itp404-gmail__ and upload your files.
+Create a repo on GitHub called __itp404-gmail__ and upload your files.
 Send an email with the GitHub repo URL and the Surge URL to the TA and myself.